surbhibawaria/MechaCar_Statistical_Analysis/README.md

 <img width="439" alt="T-Tests on Suspension Coils" src="https://user-images.githubusercontent.com/95826875/162326506-c52eed5e-8e91-4eaf-a0c1-2394f783ff06.png">

+In the above summary of all manufacturing Lots, p-value is 0.06028 which is not low enough to reject the null hypothesis.
+The mean of all three manufacturing lots is 1498.78, which is statistically similar to the presumed population mean of 1500.

 Summary of the t-test results across individual manufacturing lots

 <img width="596" alt="T-Tests on Suspension Coils all" src="https://user-images.githubusercontent.com/95826875/162326516-88576320-8535-4e03-a3b9-821b689e2e5a.png">